 Your nerves in the first meet

 The first interview could be just like the first date.
-That’s when both parties have been through a few brief interactions by emails, messages or calls and have a level of curiosity at the other.
-The key to lessen the pressure and be interesting in your first meet is to show – not just tell – them about your passions or what you are good at.
+That’s when both parties have been through a few brief interactions by emails, messages, or calls and have a level of curiosity at the other.
+The key to lessening the pressure and be interesting in your first meet is to show – not just tell – them about your passions or what you are good at.
 If you are a pet lover, show pictures of your pets.
 If you are a master in drawing, let them see your most satisfying creations.

 Now, apply the same practice to your first interview.
 Bring with you a portfolio to effectively convince the recruiter of your qualifications.
 Then you do not have to repeat a few statements that they will never hear the last of them during the recruitment process.
 This method also works in boosting your confidence as you are talking about your familiar fields.